RoboTeamTwente/roboteam_suite/README.md

 ### One Team:
 Make the compound executable shown below:
 <img src="https://github.com/RoboTeamTwente/roboteam_suite/blob/RobotJesse-patch-1/readme_images/run_two_teams.png?raw=true" width="800" height="500"><br>
-Then run this with grsim on.
+Then run this compound executable and run GRSim.

 ### Two Teams:
 Follow the steps used for the other compound executable, only now add 2 extra targets: roboteam_ai_1 and roboteam_robothub_1, as seen in the screenshot, to the compound.
 While creating the new CMake Targets, be sure to include a "1" in the program arguments, as seen in the image.